zyber-sudo/nrc_reactor_data/README.md

 1. Retrieve all reactors.
 2. Get detailed information about a specific reactor.
-3. List all reactors that had an outage within a specified date range.
+3. List all reactors with an outage within a specified date range.
 4. Fetch the last known outage date of a reactor.

 ### Prerequisites:

 * Python3
+* pip3
 * Clickhouse Database (In this case hosted locally)

 ### Installation & Setup: